-- Family Leave
+▪ Family Leave

-- Interns may take up to 3 days off for a Death in the Family.
+- Interns may take up to three (3) days off for a death in the family.
 These days are not deducted from vacation days.
-Adjustments made on a case-by-case basis.
+Adjustments may be made on a case-by-case basis.

-- Holidays
+▪ Holidays

 - Trainees will be eligible for the following holidays during their training: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas Day.
-Due to patients being especially vulnerable during the holidays, and needing additional support, we do not encourage students to schedule extended time off during these periods.
+Due to patients being especially vulnerable during the holidays, and needing additional support, we do not encourage students to schedule extended time off during these periods calling in sick or unable to report to the site for other reasons.
+Should an illness continue for more than one (1) day, the intern must notify Dr. Hutchison on each consecutive day of his/her absence.

-- Sick Time
+▪ Sick Time